 - Ice can be applied 3-4 times a day for 15-20 minutes as needed for comfort

-- Anti-inflammatory medications (such as Tylenol) can be taken to help manage any residual pain at this time, take as directed
+- Anti-inflammatory medications (such as Ibuprofen and Naproxen) can be taken to help manage any residual pain at this time, take as directed

 - Continue to avoid alcoholic beverages, smoking, or excessive amounts of caffeine

 At this point in your healing, we highly encourage you to begin physical therapy to aid in your long-term healing and continued recovery.
-During a follow-up appointment will be made for you to meet with our physician to review your healing process.
+A follow-up appointment will be made for you to meet with our physician or medical team to review your healing process.
 It is important that you keep this follow up visit even if your recovery is going well.
 If there are any adjustments to your customized treatment plan, this is when our physician will be able to make those decisions.

 The road to recovery starts at Northeast Knee and Joint Institute!